panoply/syncify/straps/themes/dawn/readme.md

 ### Showcasing

 This strap demonstrates how Syncify can be used as a replacement for the Shopify CLI.
-There is nothing special happening in this example, it merely provides you a starting point with Dawn.
-Configuration is defined within the `package.json` file on the `syncify` key and is pre-configured for the following:
+Consult the [syncify.config.js](/syncify.config.js) file overview of the logic.

-- Uses the `package.json` for configuration
+- Uses `syncify.config.js` file for configuration
-- Bundles JavaScript files
+- Optionally Bundles JavaScript files
-- Bundles CSS files
+- Optionally Bundles CSS files
-- Uses PostCSS, Autoprefixer and CleanCSS transform.
+- Optionally Process CSS with PostCSS, Autoprefixer and CleanCSS.
-- Applies terse minification to JavaScript files
+- Leverages sub-directories and renames

 # Instructions